roe1and/coffeeOvenRoast/README.md

 double back to exit (fix!!)

+Tick sound inbetween

+Coffee facts

 design icon and splash screen (but nicer)

 reminder over temp at start

-add more time at the end
+add more time at the end (done)

 set volume on startup